If you’re new to bodybuilding and looking for a beginner bodybuilding plan or roadmap to build muscle the right way, you’re in the right place.

 Beginner Bodybuilding Workout (12-Week Foundation Blueprint)

-This is the central guide for the entire site.
+This is the central guide for the entire site and connects all beginner training concepts in one place.
 It explains:

 - Why beginners progress fastest with structured training